sdau405iverson/setup-env-for-ambari/README.md

 # setup-env-for-ambari
-User ansible to prepare fund enviroment for ambari
+Use ansible to prepare fund enviroment for ambari